 CODE OF ETHICS AND PROFESSIONAL CONDUCT

-I understand and agree that it is my responsibility to serve the goals of the Agency in a professional and ethical manner.
+I understand and agree that it is my responsibility to serve Lapeer County Community Mental Health (LCCMH) in a professional and ethical manner.
 I therefore, agree to abide by the following basic principles and Code of Ethics and Professional Conduct:

 a.
-Respect for the confidentiality of all records, materials and communications concerning information of persons served in accordance with Michigan Law and LCCMH Policy, and will take special care to protect the “best interest” of persons served.
+Respect for the confidentiality of all records, materials and communications concerning information of persons served in accordance with Federal and State Regulations and LCCMH Policies, and will take special care to protect the "best interest" of persons served.
 Caregivers shall not access confidential information of relatives, friends, acquaintances, etc. When the condition of a person served indicates a clear and imminent danger to self or others, the staff member must take reasonable action by notifying authorities in accordance with agency policy.

 c.
-I agree to neither give nor receive personal remuneration from persons served for any reason except as established in Board Policy.
+I agree to neither give nor receive personal compensation from persons served for any reason except as established in LCCMH Board Policy.

 d.
-I agree to not use the Agency affiliation to recruit persons served for a private practice or for religious or political party membership.
+I agree to not use LCCMH affiliation to recruit persons served for a private practice or for religious or political party membership.

 e.
 Respect for the rights and views of other professionals and colleagues through understanding areas of competence of other professionals, making use of all professional and technical resources that serve the best interest of the person served, assigning proper credit to the professionals involved in an action, and by reporting known ethical violations of other staff / colleagues to the Recipient Rights Officer, Corporate Compliance Liaison, and administrative staff.